marisnieuwen/Donuts/README.md

 }
 ```

-A hitbox can also be a circle.
+> ⚠️ A hitbox could also be a circle.
 [Or you can create a *compound hitbox* out of several rigidbodies](https://brm.io/matter-js/docs/classes/Composite.html).
-[Finally there is the option of creating a hand-drawn hitbox with a physics editor.](https://www.codeandweb.com/physicseditor)
+Finally there is the option of creating a [hand-drawn hitbox with a physics editor.](https://www.codeandweb.com/physicseditor)

 <br>
 <br>